Alkhemeia/Infopsychismus/docs/Infopsychismus_Book.md

+---
+title: Infopsychismus – An Integrative Book on Consciousness, Reality, and Meaning
+description: Integrative book on consciousness, reality, and meaning.
+Bridges philosophy, science, informational realism, and panpsychism into an accessible model of existence and consciousness.
+keywords: consciousness, reality, meaning, informational realism, panpsychism, philosophy, metaphysics, existence, self-awareness, ethics
+date: 2025-05-30
+language: en
+---

 **Meaning:** The creation of purpose and value through conscious engagement with the world.
 In the Infopsychismus model, meaning emerges from the dynamic interplay between information, consciousness, and context.
 It is not merely assigned, but co-created through interpretation, experience, and interaction—by both individuals and collectives.
 Recent developments in AI and digital culture show that meaning can also be generated, transformed, or challenged by artificial agents and collective processes.
 The risk of informational nihilism—meaninglessness in the face of overwhelming or fragmented information—makes mindful engagement and creative participation ever more important.

 ## 11. Open Questions and Future Research Directions